thaliaarchi/regexp-museum/greps/decus.md

           - Adjust printing to be to stdout and tailer output for Zeus.
           - Change the parameter to help from `char **` (good) to `char *` (incorrect).
 This could be an earlier fix that only the others have.
+          - Add SUB control character at the end of the file.

         - (1991-09-30) **SNIP0492/SNIP0792**